agopalareddy/instagram-unfollow-checker/README.md

     *   Run the executable file found inside the unzipped folder (e.g., `main.exe` on Windows, `main` on macOS/Linux).
     *   No further installation (like Python or dependencies) is needed.

+    **macOS Users - Important Note:**
+    Due to macOS security features (Gatekeeper), you might need to take an extra step the first time you run the application:
+    1. Right-click (or Control-click) the `main` application file.
+    2. Select "Open" from the menu.
+    3. You might see a warning saying the app is from an unidentified developer.
+Click "Open" again in this warning dialog.
+    4. If you don't see the "Open" option or the warning doesn't allow opening, go to **System Settings** > **Privacy & Security**.
+    5. Scroll down to the "Security" section.
+    6. You should see a message about the blocked application (`main`).
+Click the "**Open Anyway**" button next to it.
+You might need to enter your administrator password.
+    7. After doing this once, you should be able to open the application normally by double-clicking it in the future.

 2.  **Run from Source (For developers):**
     *   **Clone the repository:**
         ```bash